As well as the Bishop up to six other clergy serve on the Diocese’s leadership team.

 He is married to Elizabeth and they have four children.
 When not ministering Darrell enjoys tinkering on various projects, watching his beloved AFL team, riding his bike and hanging out with his family.

 Before commencing training for the ministry at Moore Theological College in 1989, Geoff worked as an optometrist having graduated from the University of New South Wales in 1984.
 After serving as a curate at West Tamworth between 1993 and 1995, Geoff became Vicar of Lightning Ridge in 1996 and ministered there until appointed Vicar of Quirindi in 2000.
-He was appointed Archdeacon of the Namoi in 2008.
+He was appointed Archdeacon of the Namoi in 2008 and relinquished that role in early 2017 to become the Bishop’s Assistant and Archdeacon of the New England.

 Geoff and his wife, Catherine, have four children.
 When not involved in ministry, Geoff likes to spend time with his wife and family, read books and relax watching movies.